learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 interfering with the original copy.

 Go ahead and fork this assignment.
-The `README.md` file in the repository contains these instructions, so you can continue here or in GitHub.
+The `README.md` file in the repository contains these instructions, so you can continue this lesson here or in GitHub.

 With a fork created, the next step is to download your new repository to your local machine.